 One thing I always appreciate in a sci-fi movie: A clear and cohesive vision.

-Whatever you think of the original Dune movie (it's awesome and if you're disagree you're dead to me) it had a very clear vision.
-David Lynch's vision of that reality was fully realized.
+Whatever you think of the original Dune movie (it’s awesome and if you disagree you’re dead to me) it had a very clear vision.
+David Lynch’s vision of that reality was fully realized.

 And Logan’s Run does the same, albeit with some serious vibes from the year it came out, 1976.

-Logan's Run envisioned a world where we finally achieved the dream: Ridding the world of anyone who annoys us before they get too old.
-And it's been parodied, referenced and wished to be real ever since.
+Logan’s Run envisioned a world where we finally achieved the dream: Ridding the world of anyone who annoys us before they get too old.
+And this movie has since been parodied, referenced, and wished to be real ever since.

 The film ended up costing about $9 million, which was not cheap in 1976.
 But it was worth it, standing the test of time many, many years later, in all its ’70s glory.